 During the Track Record Period, event costs and staff costs were our largest components of our cost of sales.
-Our events costs accounted for approximately 37.9%, 32.4% and 24.3% of our total cost of sales for the years ended 31 December 2019, 2020 and 2021, respectively, while our staff costs accounted for approximately 30.7%, 38.3% and 34.4% of our total cost of sales for the years ended 31 December 2019, 2020 and 2021, respectively.
-Our clients may not always agree to our price ranges.
+Our events costs accounted for approximately 37.9%, 37.9%, 32.4% and 34.8% of our total cost of sales for the years ended 31 December 2018, 2019 and 2020 and the nine months ended 30 September 2021, respectively, while our staff costs accounted for approximately 28.3%, 30.7%, 38.3% and 34.9% of our total cost of sales for the years ended 31 December 2018, 2019 and 2020 and the nine months ended 30 September 2021, respectively, while our staff costs accounted for approximately 28.3%, 30.7%, 38.3% and 34.9% of our total cost of sales for the years ended 31 December 2018, 2019 and 2020 and the nine months ended 30 September 2021, respectively.Our clients may not always agree to our price ranges.
 If, however, we are unable to increase the prices we charge our clients for any increase in event costs and staff costs, or if we are unable to pass on the increase in such costs to our clients, our results of operations and financial condition may be adversely affected.

-Our Data-driven Publications and Events are subject to seasonality.
+Our Data-driven Publications and Connections are subject to seasonality.
 As a result, our interim or periodical performance may not be an indicator of our performance.

 Many of our events are organized once or twice a year.
-Our Industry Prospect Event, which contributed to approximately 64.5%, 66.9% and 66.5% of the total revenue of our Data-driven Publications and Events for the years ended 31 December 2019, 2020 and 2021, respectively, is held annually during the second half of each year.
-Although our Merchandise Trading Event is usually held annually during the first half of each year and our Retail Sales Events were held semi-annually until 2020 and has been scheduled to be held annually since 2021, our revenue recorded for our Data-driven Publications and Events is generally higher in the second half of the year due to the impact of our Industry Prospect Event as revenue from our Data-driven Publications and Events is recognized over the time of the conference.
+Our Industry Prospect Event, which contributed to approximately 67.0%, 64.5%, 66.9% and 66.8% of the total revenue of our Data-driven Publications and Connections for the years ended 31 December 2018, 2019 and 2020 and the nine months ended 30 September 2021, respectively, is held annually during the second half of each year.
+Although our Merchandise Trading Event is usually held annually during the first half of each year and our Retail Sales Events were held semi-annually until 2020 and has been scheduled to be held annually since 2021, our revenue recorded for our Data-driven Publications and Connections is generally higher in the second half of the year due to the impact of our Industry Prospect Event as revenue from our Data-driven Publications and Connections is generally higher in the second half of the year due to the impact of our Industry Prospect Event as revenue from our Data-driven Publications and Connections is recognized over the time of the conference.
 Our revenue from Industry Events are therefore subject to the actual timing of when they are hosted, each of which were generally completed within one week during the Track Record Period.
 As a result, our profitability is also subject to the actual timing of the Industry Events.
 Therefore, it may not be meaningful to project our full year results from our quarterly or interim results.
 Any periodic fluctuations in our revenue and results of operations may result in volatility in the price of our Shares.